Ultraviolet freeze-in dark matter through the dilaton portal: The model

-In the SM electroweak symmetric phase, all the SM gauge and fermion fields are massless.
+All the SM gauge and fermion fields are massless in the electroweak symmetric phase.
 However, the SM Higgs doublet (four real scalar components, $h_i$ with $i=0,1,2,3$) mass is $m_h^2=\beta\, T^2$.
-Note this Higgs mass is one of the sources of explicit breaking of scale invariance.
-In this case dilaton coupling with the Higgs field are,
+Therefore in the SM sources of explicit breaking of scale invariance are the Higgs mass term and the renormalization scale through RGE running of the coupling constants.
+To make the Higgs mass term scale invariant one needs to rescale it with the conformal compensator as~\cite{Goldberger:2008zz,Chacko:2012sy}, \beq m_h^2 |H|^2\to m_h^2\frac{\chi^2}{f^2} |H|^2. \eeq One can also think of this as the Higgs field being rescaled as $H\to H\chi/f$, since the Higgs VEV $\langle H\rangle$ explicitly breaks the scale invariance.
+In this case dilaton field $\sigma$ coupling with the Higgs field is

-where ellipses denote higher order interactions.
-Furthermore, the dialton interacts with the SM fermions through the Yukawa terms,
+where higher-order interaction terms are neglected.
+Furthermore, the dilaton interacts with the SM fermions through the Yukawa terms,

 where $\widetilde H=i\sigma_2 H^\ast$ and ellipsis represent the fermions with smaller Yukawa couplings.
-Since top Yukawa coupling $y_t\sim 1$ being the largest coupling would be the most relevant for our analysis.
-The dilaton interactions with the SM gauge bosons emerge due to RGE running of their gauge couplings and the following form
+Since top Yukawa coupling $y_t\sim 1$ is the largest coupling, it would be the most relevant for our analysis.
+The dilaton interactions with the SM massless gauge bosons emerge due to RGE running of their gauge couplings as,

-where $i=1,2,3$ corresponds to SM gauge groups $U(1)_Y$, $SU(1)_L$, and $SU(3)_c$, respectively.
+where $i=1,2,3$ corresponds to SM gauge groups $U(1)_Y$, $SU(2)_L$, and $SU(3)_c$, respectively.
 Whereas $\alpha_i=g_i^2/4\pi$ and $b_i$ are the corresponding gauge couplings and beta-function coefficients, respectively.